BiteSpeed-Dev/gupshupTemplateApprover-/README.md

 </br>

 ## Usages:
-* create a .env file at root level wit h content as:
+* create a `.env` file at root level with content as:
 ```
 GUPSHUP_USERNAME="*****"
 GUPSHUP_PASSWORD="*****"